 The meaning of the name, Fraises Des Bois, is Berries of the Woods but is also known by the name “Reine des Vallees” or Queen of the Valley.
-The plants grow a pyramidal mound in shape and produce no runners.
+The plants grow a pyramidal mound in shape.
 Fraises Des Bois Alpine Strawberry flower and fruit continuously during the summer months until the temperature becomes colder in the early autumn.
-The deep red fruits are conical and small and are a little over 1 inch long.
+The deep red fruits are rounded or slightly conical and small and are a little over 1/2 inch.
 The highly aromatic fruits are sweet without acidity when ripe.
 This is an excellent choice for container gardens.
 Hardiness Zones 4-8.

 Latin Name: Fragaria vesca

 Site and Soil: Strawberries like 1/2 day to full sun and well drained soil.

 Pollination Requirements: Strawberries are self fertile.

 Hardiness: Alpine Strawberry is hardy to minus 10 F. or below.

 Yield: 1 pint